LouisDesdoigts/dLux/docs/tutorials/introductory/sources.md

 plt.rcParams['figure.dpi'] = 72
 ```

-First lets whip up an optical system that we can use to propagate the sources through.
+First let's whip up an optical system that we can use to propagate the sources through.

 ```python